hhjiang/mcores/README.rst

   fit(X)
   predict(X)

-X is the data matrix, where each row is a datapoint in the euclidean space
+X is the data matrix, where each row is a datapoint in euclidean space.

 **Example** (mixture of two gaussians):